What is "newschoolwriting.org"?

 How does the Creative Writing Program forge connections with the larger writing and publishing world?

 The New School is a vital force in Creative Writing—to New York City, to the nation, and to the world.
 The New School has established its excellence in all aspects of the writing life, from draft to publication.

-Students in the MFA Creative Writing Program support the publication of Freeman's, edited by faculty member John Freeman and published by Grove Press.
 The nationally-distributed literary journal LIT is edited and staffed by current graduate students and recent alumni of the MFA program.
 12th Street, the award-winning literary journal of the Riggio Honors Program: Writing &Democracy, is edited by undergraduate honors students and published online.

 What is the Creative Writing Program's publishing record?

 In 2019 alone, 35 books were published by Creative Writing alumni and faculty.
 For more examples of the books, stories, poems, essays, journals, films, organizations, and numerous other projects of our students and graduates, visit us on Twitter and Instagram.

 Who are some people who have taught writing at The New School?
 Who teaches writing at The New School now?
 Who are some people who’ve gone to The New School?